arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-10.md

 On each of such tests, do first the step to sign-up a new user.
 This should be enough to make the tests now passing.

+As part of the build, add the `org.owasp:dependency-check-maven` plugin to check for known security issues in the used libraries.

 Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-10` module.